Manage multiple machines with Azure Update Manager

 Update deployment history by maintenance run ID

-In the History page, select By maintenance run ID to view the history of the maintenance run schedules.
-Each record shows
+On the History page, select By maintenance run ID to view the history of the maintenance run schedules.

 - Maintenance run ID